-What are the Possible Consequences of a Felony Conviction?
+What are the Possible Consequences of a Felony Conviction in South Carolina?

 The possible consequences you may face if convicted of a felony include probation, a fine, driver’s license suspension, community service, substance abuse classes, or jail time depending on the result of the testing or conviction and whether there are prior convictions on your record.